 Fontwell may be one of Britain’s smaller National Hunt venues, but it is formed quite unlike any other.
 Making maximum use of the land available, the course is in fact two partially overlapping tracks, with Britain’s only figure of eight chase circuit utilising the same bends as the more conventional oval hurdles course.
 In a further Fontwell kink, the bend leading from the backstretch into the home straight is a turf affair, whilst that which heads from the home straight out into the country boasts a Fibresand surface.

 With the track staging racing all through the year, Fontwell generally experiences the full range of going conditions over the course of the season.
 Often relatively quick during the summer months, the poor drainage at the track regularly results in extremely testing conditions during the wetter winter period.

 This has not been the track for supporters of the market leader to get rich of late, with every race category other than non-handicap chases showing a level stakes loss for favourite backers over the past few seasons.
-Even those non-handicap chase events haven’t been particularly lucrative, with an impressive 60% strike rate only translating into a profit of 82p to £1 level stakes.
+Even those non-handicap chase events haven’t been particularly lucrative, with an impressive 60% strike rate only translating into a net win of 82p to £1 level stakes.

 Fontwell Park Hurdles Course